Court Jew: Intrigues of court Jews

-The Models were court Jews of the margraves of Ansbach about the middle of the seventeenth century.
+The Model family were court Jews of the margraves of Ansbach about the middle of the seventeenth century.
 Especially influential was Marx Model, who had the largest business in the whole principality and extensively supplied the court and the army.
 He fell into disgrace through the intrigues of the court Jew Elkan Fränkel, member of a family that had been driven from Vienna.
 Fränkel, a circumspect, energetic, and proud man, possessed the confidence of the margrave to such a degree that his advice was sought in the most important affairs of the state.
 Denounced by a certain Isaiah Fränkel, however, who desired to be baptized, an accusation was brought against Elkan Fränkel; and the latter was pilloried, scourged, and sent to the Würzburg for life imprisonment on November 2, 1712.
 He died there in 1720.

 David Rost, Gabriel Fränkel, and, in 1730, Isaac Nathan (Ischerlein) were court Jews together with Elkan Fränkel; Ischerlein, through the intrigues of the Fränkels, suffered the same fate as Elkan Fränkel.
 Nevertheless, Nathan's son-in-law, Dessauer, became court Jew.
 Other court Jews of the princes of Ansbach were Michael Simon and Löw Israel (1743), Meyer Berlin, and Amson Solomon Seligmann (1763).

 The Great Elector

-The Great Elector, Frederick William, also kept a court Jew at Berlin, Israel Aaron (1670), who by his influence tried to prevent the influx of foreign Jews into the Prussian capital.
-Other court Jews of the elector were Elias Gumperz in Cleves (died 1672), Berend Wulff (1675), and Solomon Fränkel (1678).
+The Great Elector, Frederick William, also kept a court Jew, Israel Aaron (1670), who by his influence tried to prevent the influx of foreign Jews into Berlin.
+Other court Jews of Frederick William were Elias Gumperz in Cleves (died 1672), Berend Wulff (1675), and Solomon Fränkel (1678).
 More influential than any of these was Jost Liebmann.
 Through his marriage with the widow of the above-named Israel Aaron, he succeeded to the latter's position, and was highly esteemed by the elector.
 He had continual quarrels with the court Jew of the crown prince, Markus Magnus.
 After his death, his influential position fell to his widow, the well-known Liebmannin, who was so well received by Frederick III (from 1701 King Frederick I of Prussia) that she could go unannounced into his cabinet.